Yi-Tung/learning/README.md

 ## all goals

-* empty file deleted successfully
+* commit from other branch

-* try to rename the commit message
+* rename the commit message

+* deal with conflict